MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

 **I have many firmware files, multiple offer, payload, for main component A and its subcomponents.
 How should I make the driver aware of which firmware file is meant for which component?**

 The firmware file information is set in the INF as registry values.

-**I have inbuilt component A and peripheral component B that needs an update.
-How should I make the driver aware of this?**

-You do not need to make the driver aware of the component in this case.
-The driver automatically handles this for you.

-**Component A uses HID-Over-USB, component B is uses HID-Over-Bluetooth.
-How should I pass this information to the driver?**

-Specify the correct capability by using the registry **Protocol** value.

-**I am reusing the same driver for my components, are there any other customizations possible per usage scenarios?**

-There are certain optimization settings that the driver allows.
-Those are configured in the registry.

 **I am using the driver for firmware updates.
 How do I know an update has succeeded?**